-Arsenal as a club have started a new pathway since the departure of Arsene Wenger.
-The French manager was manager at the club for 22 years before finally leaving last summer.
+Arsenal as a club has started a new pathway since the departure of Arsene Wenger.
+The French manager was the manager at the club for 22 years before finally leaving last summer.
 This has made things quite different at the club.

 Arsenal is at its ebb as at the point Wenger was leaving and it will definitely take huge and hard work from everyone to return the club to that level once again.

-Arsenal have not won the league title in 14 years and have only gotten to the UEFA Champions league final once in its history.
+Arsenal has not won the league title in 14 years and has only gotten to the UEFA Champions League final once in its history.
 Arsenal’s vision going forward have these things as its major agenda.
-Bringing in a coach like Unai Emery to take over was also considered as a very good option, based on his reputation of managing clubs in the Europa league.
+Bringing in a coach like Unai Emery to take over was also considered as a very good option, based on his reputation of managing clubs in the Europa League.

 Winning the second most prestigious European club competition three straight times with Sevilla wasn’t a small feat to overlook.

 Emery’s reputation predates his arrival at Arsenal.
-Managing clubs with low budget, bar PSG, and maintaining a relative level of competition was what swerve the Arsenal job in his favour.
-The Arsenal vision with his arrival now means that the club first want him to return the team to a top four.
+Managing clubs with a low budget, bar PSG, and maintaining a relative level of competition was what swerve the Arsenal job in his favor.
+The Arsenal vision with his arrival now means that the club first wants him to return the team to a top-four.

 Winning the Europa League, which he’s a specialist in is also a second route of making it back into the champions’ league, other than the top four.
 What has to be done to make this a reality is backing him financially to get the needed players to achieve this.
 The last transfer window saw five new arrivals at the club which three of the five getting gaming time.
 What is attainable with the current squad might be a long shot at the league title.